sharabiania/fastml/README.md

+# fastml
+Easy markup language.

-# easyml
+# Key future

-easy markup language. do not need to use Shift + key
+Does not require the use of Shift + key for fast typing.

 # Syntax
 \heading1